 ---|

 I call it the perfection of obsession.
 Forged in MotoGP, the AGV Pista GP RR is now available for you and me to buy—an exact copy of the FIM-homologated helmet that also exceeds the safety requirements of the current ECE 22.06 standard.
 As a racing enthusiast, I can confidently say that the AGV Pista GP RR racing helmet is easily the best in the world.
-Designed with utmost attention to detail, it prioritizes both comfort and performance.
+Designed with utmost attention to detail, it flawlessly balances comfort and performance, making it the ultimate choice for those who demand the very best.

 The 360° adaptive fit system, which allows customization of the center pad, nape, and cheeks, ensures a perfect fit tailored to your needs.
 Its 100% carbon fiber shell also contributes to its lighter and stronger design while adding to its aesthetics with an integrated rear spoiler.